 That being said, leave us a message in the comments section below, and tell us which of the above-mentioned methods worked best for you.

 FAQ: Learn more about the SEC ERROR OCSP FUTURE RESPONSE error

 - What is OCSP?

 OCSP is the abbreviation for Online Certificate Status Protocol which is an Internet protocol utilized for conveying certificate revocation information.
 The information is used for security purposes.

 - How does OCSP work?

-This is how OCSP works: Firefox sends a request to the OCSP server run by the Certificate Authority requesting information about the website’s certification status.
+Firefox sends a request to the OCSP server run by the Certificate Authority requesting information about the website’s certification status.
 The server then responds to the browser’s request indicating whether the certificate is still valid or has already been revoked.

 - Does OCSP slow down browsing?

 OCSP requests can slow down HTTPS connections.
 New certificates force the browser to make new requests which take more time to complete.
 If the browser cannot connect to the OCSP server of the Certificate Authority, it must either drop the connection or keep it.
-If the browser decides to continue the connection, this may pose serious security risks.

 Editor’s Note: This post was originally published in March 2020 and has been since revamped and updated in August 2020 for freshness, accuracy, and comprehensiveness.